nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes about the find command:**<br>

-* The search is case-insensitive. e.g. `hans` will match `Hans`.
+* The search is case-insensitive. e.g. searching with the keyword `hans` shows `Hans`.
-* Only full words will be matched e.g. `Han` will not match `Hans`.
+* Only full words are matched. e.g. searching with the keyword `Han` does not show `Hans`.
 * Only **one type of prefix** can be specified.
 * More than 1 keyword can be specified for a single prefix.
-* Keywords separated by space will match all as a phrase rather than individual words. e.g. `Hans Yang` will only return `Gruber Hans Yang` instead of `Bo Yang` and `Hans Gruber Yang`.
+* Words separated by spaces counts as a single phrase instead of multiple individual words. e.g. `Hans Yang` returns only `Gruber Hans Yang` and not `Bo Yang` or `Hans Gruber Yang`.
 * Prefixes for searching name `n/`, address `a/`, tag `tag/`, phone number `p/`, price `pr/`, day `d/` and time `t/`.
-* Searching with prefixes such as `n/` and `a/` which are anticipated to have multiple words separated by spaces will have multiple spaces shortened to one.
-Refer to the 4th example for clarification.
+* Multiple spaces are shortened to one when searching with prefixes such as `n/` and `a/`.
+You may refer to the 4th example for clarification.
-* `all` prefix for searching across names, addresses, tags and phone numbers quickly.
+* You can use the `all` prefix for searching across names, addresses, tags and phone numbers quickly.
-	* However, if any of the words after the `all` prefix are invalid, GME will not inform you as such.
-It will instead show that no passengers with those words are found.
+	* However, if any of the words after the `all` prefix are invalid, GME does not inform you as such.
+It instead shows that no passengers with those words are found.
 </div>

 **Examples:**